• Skip to primary navigation

 The intersection of social media and eating disorders is no longer theoretical; it’s statistical, psychological, and deeply personal.
 As policymakers, parents, educators, and tech companies confront this crisis, one thing remains clear: we must build digital spaces that nourish the mind, not erode it.

-SQ Magazine follows strict Publishing Principles to ensure accuracy, transparency, and editorial independence across all content.
+SQ Magazine follows strict Publishing Principles and a documented Fact-Check Policy to ensure accuracy, transparency, and editorial independence across all content.
 Our statistics are verified using a documented Research Process.

 Add SQ Magazine as a Preferred Source on Google for updates!
 Follow on Google News